MicrosoftDocs/sdk-api/sdk-api-src/content/baseaudioprocessingobject/nf-baseaudioprocessingobject-aert_allocate.md

 ### -param size

-The number of input connections.
+The number of bytes to allocate.

 ### -param pMemory